Politics 5 min read

 The United States has responded by deploying thousands of Marines and airborne forces to the region.
 Reports indicate that Iranian attacks have injured US troops at a Saudi base, further complicating the security situation.
 Intelligence assessments suggest the US has destroyed only about a third of Iran's missile and drone arsenal, indicating the conflict could intensify further.

+Air raid sirens were activated across Kuwait, Bahrain, and Israel amid reported missile threats.
+In Abu Dhabi, five Indians were injured after missile debris fell near KEZAD, highlighting the conflict's expanding geographic impact.
 Pakistan has attempted to mediate by hosting a meeting of Middle Eastern foreign ministers, though the warring parties were not included.
 Iran has allowed a limited number of ships to pass through the Strait of Hormuz, which Pakistan views as a "meaningful step toward peace."

-President Donald Trump has extended the deadline for Iran to open the Strait of Hormuz until April 6, though tensions remain high.
+President Donald Trump extended the deadline for Iran to open the Strait of Hormuz until 6 April, though tensions remain high.
+The conflict has already driven oil prices to $100 per barrel, with Brent crude surpassing that threshold in March 2026, and contributed to significant stock market volatility.
 Germany is considering restarting coal-fired power plants due to energy security concerns linked to the Middle East crisis.

 What's Your Take?